Hearing loss is being partly or totally unable to hear sound in one or both ears.

 - Hole in the eardrum

 - Scar on the eardrum from repeated infections

-Sensorineural hearing loss (SNHL) occurs when the tiny hair cells (nerve endings) that detect sound in the ear are injured, diseased, do not work correctly, or have died.
+Sensorineural hearing loss (SNHL) occurs when the tiny hair cells (nerve endings) that detect sound in the inner ear are injured, diseased, do not work correctly, or have died.
 This type of hearing loss often cannot be reversed.

 Sensorineural hearing loss is commonly caused by: